fredhutchio/r_intro/solutions/class1_solutions.md

 #### Challenge-hist

-What does the function `hist` do? - creates a histogram
+The function `hist` creates a histogram.

-What are its main arguments? - x: vector of values for which the histogram is desired - breaks: breakpoints for cells - …
+Its main arguments are: - x: vector of values for which the histogram is desired - breaks: breakpoints for cells - …

-How did you determine this? - `?hist`
+This can be determined using `?hist`

 #### Challenge-values

-For the code chunk below, what is the value of each item at each step?

 ``` r
 mass <- 47.5              # mass = 47.5